-If the student received more aid than was Earned, the school must return the Unearned aid to the following Title IV programs in the order listed below: Unsubsidized Direct Loan Subsidized Direct Loan Federal Plus Loan Federal Pell Grant Both the school and the student may be responsible for returning Unearned aid
+If the student received more aid than was earned, the school must return the unearned aid to the following Title IV programs in the order listed below:

+Unsubsidized Direct Loan

+Subsidized Direct Loan

+Federal Plus Direct Loan

+Federal Pell Grant

+Both the school and the student may be responsible for returning unearned aid.

 The Title IV aid must be returned no later than 45 days after the student's withdrawal date.
 When Title IV aid is returned, this may result in an outstanding debt to the School of Nursing for the student.
+The student will be notified in writing of fees owed to the school.
 This policy applies to students who receive Federal Title IV aid.